appuio/docs/services/02_general_concepts.rst

 General Concepts
 ================

 This chapters will introduce some of the most important concepts that you need to know about for the following chapters.
-We will shortly motivate the concepts and provide you with the most important resources for getting started or deepening your knowledge.
+We will shortly motivate the concepts and provide you with the most important resources for getting started or deepening your knowledge on your own.

 Containers